PHeonix25/PHeonix25.github.io/about.md

 ---

 I'm a loud Australian that's been living in the Netherlands for a few years -- and still trying to learn Dutch.
-At risk of sounding cliché; I'm an experienced .Net developer, accomplished public speaker, skilled .Net developer, husband and father, but most of all, a geek.
+At risk of sounding cliché; I'm an skilled .Net developer, experienced public speaker, husband and father, but most of all, a geek.
 Over the course of my career, I've found that interesting problems & inspiring solutions are what gets me out of bed in the morning.

 If you're interested in my previous roles or experience you can look at my [Developer Story](http://stackoverflow.com/story/phermens),